eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 **Compilation of Java code to Java bytecode**

 Java (and other JVM programming languages) are first compiled to [Java Bytecode](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions).
-This bytecode is still platform agnostic, and needs to be executed by the JVM.
+This bytecode is still platform-agnostic, and needs to be executed by the JVM.
 The JVM can interpret the bytecode, or further compile it to platform specific machine code.

 We can explicitly compile our test file to bytecode in a class file: